LeshaTat/ia-calc/README.md

 All automatons are defined in [ex-hybrid.py](ex-hybrid.py).

-We formulate a hybrid principle which incorporates hybrid argument technique and mathematical induction.
+We formulate a hybrid principle that incorporates a hybrid argument technique and mathematical induction.

 Let H be a hybrid automaton that should be composed with another one to form either